sendbird/sendbird-platform-sdk-javascript/README.md

 ```

 # ⚠️ Warnings
- 1. This package is not currently in NPM.
+ 1. This package is not currently in npm.
 Please see  the Local development section for installation instructions.

  2. This library is intended for server to server requests. **Do not use in a browser environment**.
 This SDK uses the Master API Token, which should never be exposed to the outside world like in a webpage or app.